What is the state pension?

 If you decide to take time off work to raise a young family, you can claim child benefit up until your youngest child's 12th birthday.

-During this time, you will get National Insurance credits.
+During this time, you will get National Insurance credits that count towards your state pension entitlement.
 If you’re working and claiming child benefit, you could end up building up more NICs than you need.

 You can transfer these to your partner.